-A hard copy of the Contractor's Spill Response Plan shall be submitted with the electronic bid.
+A hard copy of the Contractor's Spill Response Plan shall be submitted to the DRSII.
 In addition, each Pesticide Spray Vehicle working on this Contract must always have a hard copy in the vehicle.
 The Spill Response Plan shall summarize the following procedures at a minimum: